Love it or hate it, a sales proposal is a critical part of every successful deal.

 Next, describe how your solution will add value to their business by achieving those objectives.

-Finally, show them how your solution costs only a fraction of the value it delivers, making it easy to close the deal.
+Finally, show them on your sales proposal how your solution costs only a fraction of the value it delivers, making it easy to close the deal.